Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series400/example422__MarketPrice__ErrorClient/ReadMe.txt

-This application demonstrates basic usage of the EMA for accessing and parsing of OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.
+This application demonstrates basic usage of the EMA for accessing and parsing of OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.

 example422__MarketPrice__ErrorClient showcases usage of the OmmConsumerErrorClient functionality.
 OMM Consumer provides two ways of notifying application about